 One of the main challenges in achieving Global Goal 6 is the lack of sufficient funding for water projects.
-We are in the early stages of developing a transformative new project – the Global Investment Fund for Water.
+We are in the early stages of developing a transformative new project – Water Unite.
 Our idea is to leverage 1 cent per litre from all bottled water sold globally; creating a $3bn annual fund to invest in clean water programmes.

 Ensuring a clean and safe water supply, forever

 In the last decade, we have invested over £20 million in water and sanitation projects, helping over 3.6 million of the world’s poorest people.